 We plan to convert to a Nevada corporation prior to the effectiveness of this registration statement.
 Nevada law permits a company to indemnify its directors and officers, except for any act of dishonesty.
-The Company's bylaws will provide for the indemnification of its officers and directors against expenses actually and necessarily incurred in connection with the defense of any action, suit or proceeding in which they are a party by reason of their status as an officer or director, except in cases of negligence or misconduct in the performance of duty.
-We also expect to enter into customary indemnification agreements with each of our directors that provide them, in general, with customary indemnification in connection with their service to us or on our behalf.
+The Company's articles and bylaws will provide for the indemnification of its officers and directors against expenses, judgments, fines and amounts paid in settlement actually and reasonably incurred in connection with the defense of any action, suit or proceeding in which they are a party by reason of their status as an officer or director, provided they acted in good faith and in a manner reasonably believed to be in or not opposed to the best interests of the Corporation and, with respect to any criminal action or proceeding, without reasonable cause to believe their conduct was unlawful.
+We also expect to enter into customary indemnification agreements with each of our directors and officers that provide them, in general, with customary indemnification in connection with their service to us or on our behalf.
 We also expect to maintain officers' and directors' liability insurance that insures against liabilities that our officers and directors may incur in such capacities.